-We love taking an existing property, adding space yet carefully considering the interior layout to ensure that the client has the correct flow around the building and, if need be, altering the existing spaces to suit.
+We love taking an existing property, adding space – yet carefully considering the interior layout – to ensure the client has the correct flow around the building and, if need be, altering the existing spaces to suit.

 The new garden room to the ground floor, master bedroom and additional bedroom to the first floor truly transformed the aesthetic and function of our client’s home.

-The symmetry of the design for the double-storey extension provides a seamless transition to – and is mirrored in the landscape design of – the property’s rear garden.
+The symmetry of the design of the double-storey extension provides a seamless transition to – and is mirrored in the landscaping of – the property’s rear garden.

 400 square metres

-- Deep, cantilevered eaves are a dramatic feature with a highly practical purpose; offering protection from all the elements.
+- Deep, cantilevered eaves are a dramatic feature with a highly practical purpose; offering protection from the elements

-- A ‘living’ green (Sedum) roof provides additional thermal insulation while also giving an attractive view from the new bedrooms.
+- A green sedum roof provides additional thermal insulation, while also providing an attractive view from the new bedrooms

-- Materials used included render, charred timber and aluminium windows.
+- Materials used included render, charred timber and aluminium-framed windows

-- 22mm window frames are extremely thin and allowed us to create a very contemporary aesthetic.
+- 22mm window frames are extremely thin and exude a contemporary aesthetic

-- Wrap-around glazing makes the new downstairs room provides a seamless transition between the inside and outside.
+- Wrap-around glazing enables a seamless transition between inside and out

-- The sunken wine cellar in the kitchen was positioned to mirror circular landscape shapes, making it both a design feature and practicality.
+- The sunken wine cellar in the kitchen was positioned to mirror circular landscape shapes, making it a design feature and a practical element

-- A cinema room was also created within a renovated section of the ground floor.
+- A cinema room was created within a renovated section of the ground floor

-- Internal balcony areas leading from the bedrooms were created as a clever way to get around the planning restriction on the property, which prohibited a traditional balcony.
+- Internal balcony areas leading from the bedrooms were created as a clever way to get around the planning restrictions on the property, which prohibited a traditional balcony

-- Second storey aspect of the build was a double-gable extension that created a stunning master bedroom and an additional bedroom.
-Both spaces have vaulted ceilings and exposed ‘glulam ridge beams’ that form the interiors.
+- Second-storey aspect of the build was a double-gable extension that created a stunning master suite and an additional bedroom.
+Both spaces have vaulted ceilings and exposed glulam ridge beams that form the interiors

-- Integrated LED lighting were incorporated into the crease lines of the internal vertical walls to accentuate the vaulted interiors.
+- Integrated LED lighting was incorporated into the crease lines of the internal vertical walls to accentuate the vaulted interiors

 Sunken Wine Cellar

-"The client wanted a seamless transition between living and garden areas, so cantilever with sliding opening corner doors were the answer.
-We included two light boxes in the roof to flood the room with light on even the most overcast days.
+"The client wanted a seamless transition between living and garden areas, so a cantilevered structure with sliding corner doors was the answer.
+We included two light boxes in the roof to flood the room with light, even the most overcast of days.

 The kitchen is separated from the living room extension by levels.
-To provide visual flow, a set of oak-clad steps kept the link between the two rooms door-free, increasing connectivity.
+To provide visual flow, a set of oak-clad steps keeps the link between the two rooms door-free, increasing connectivity.

-We consider Forest View to be a superior example of our refurbishment projects, and it has been rewarding to receive such a high level of media interest from consumer titles across the country."
+We consider Forest View to be a superior example of our refurbishment projects.
+It has been rewarding to receive such a high level of media interest from consumer titles across the country."

 Melanie Clear, Founder